Tia Mowry's Son Kisses Her Stomach In Adorable Pregnancy Announcement

 Congratulations are in order for Tia Mowry and her husband, Cory Hardrict.
 The actress announced in an Instagram post Wednesday that she's pregnant with her second child.

 In the sweet photo, Hardrict and the couple's first child, their six-year-old son Cree, kiss Mowry's growing baby bump.
-She added four heart emojis, likely symbolizing the four hearts in the growing family.
+She added four heart emojis, likely symbolising the four hearts in the growing family.

 Back in 2016, Mowry told People that she and Hardrict were open to having more kids, but she thought it might be difficult because of her endometriosis.